mxashlynn/Parquet/Documentation/Parquet_API.md

 Facilitates editing of a [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-IModelEdit 'ParquetClassLibrary.IModelEdit').
+IModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-IModelEdit-Comment'></a>
 ### Comment `property`